corb555/Task-Score/README.md

 1. In the BD Variables tab, add the Global Variables you want for your project from the Variables above.
 ![BD Designer](images/bdVariables.png)

-# 3. Shooter Variables Component
+# 3. FPS Variables Component
 This Unity component makes it easy to access FPS type variables in Behavior Designer such as:
 *Ammo, Weapon, Health, Anger